Was your antique watch dropped?

 Accepted Brands

-Meanwhile, our focus is on the preservation and restoration of the few original and exceptional pocket watches that remain, so if yours is a quality example and on either of the following lists we can probably help you.
-All fusees are considered on an individual basis.
+Our focus is on the preservation and restoration of the few remaining original and exceptional pocket watches that have not been orphaned by gold hogs melting down the case or molested by the local tinkerer, so if yours is a quality example on either of the following lists we can probably help you.

 American Brands